 The ICR may provide consultancy for a defined time in order to aid in transferring a licensed invention.
 Alternatively, and more commonly, a collaboration will be initiated to develop an invention further.

-As an academic institution it is important that the ICR is able to publish its work and we will require the right to publish to be included in almost all agreements with industry.
+As an academic institution it is important that the ICR is able to publish its work and we will require this right to publish to be included in almost all agreements with industry.

 However, the ICR will provide industrial partners with advance copies of any intended publications to allow time for review, for new inventions to be protected and to ensure that no confidential information has been included in the proposed publication.

-As an academic institution, it is usual for ICR scientists to retain the right to do further non-commercial, academic research on technology they have developed.
+As an academic institution, it is usual for ICR scientists to retain the right to carry out further non-commercial, academic research on technology they have developed.

 For collaborative projects we prefer that decisions are made jointly and that our academic colleagues are represented on collaboration steering committees.